 - training and development managers, and senior executives, who are attracted to the thought of adopting more effective training practices which also bring about organisational improvement and leadership development

 - community development practitioners interested in processes that can achieve high community engagement in practical community change and capacity building programs

-- educators striving to develop both skills and understanding for their students and looking for more effective group-based approaches in their classrooms.
+- educators striving to develop both skills and understanding for their learners and looking for more effective group-based approaches in their classrooms.

 When is it?

 Two days: 9 a.m. to 5 p.m.
 Thursday 14 October (registration and coffee from 8:30 a.m.) and 9 a.m. to about 4:30 p.m.
 Friday 15 October 2017.

 Walkabout Creek conference centre, 60 Mt Nebo Road, The Gap.
 This is a bushland setting in Brisbane's western suburbs.
 There is parking on site.

 (Our previous venue Riverglenn closed at the end of 2015).

 Workshop content will be developed partly in consultation with participants.
 It is likely to include skills, concepts, processes and techniques fordesigning the program to develop leadership and resilience and to initiate the associated cultural change